pamil/kamilkokot.com/content/blog/tame-behat-with-the-brand-new-symfony-extension/index.md

 - Zero-configuration for most Symfony 3 and 4 based apps
 - Unified application configuration and dotenv file handling (similar to the PHPUnit one)
 - Integration with Mink, available out of the box
-- Simplified usage, going down from using three interconnected Behat extensions to one
+- Simplified usage, reduced the number of extensions from three to one
 - Improved developer experience with more descriptive exceptions and more predictable overall behaviour

 The paragraphs down below explain the reasoning behind design decisions made in the new extension.